 Which vaccine are you giving out?

 The Choctaw Nation has both the Pfizer and Moderna vaccines.
-Primarily, the Pfizer vaccine is available at the Talihina location and Moderna at the outlying clinics.
+Primarily, the Pfizer vaccine is available at the Durant, Poteau, and Talihina locations and Moderna at the remaining clinics.
 Exceptions will be made as necessary to adequately supply our clinics with enough vaccine for the current demand.
 Both provide protection against the coronavirus.
+The Johnson & Johnson vaccine is available on request at some locations and events, but is limited on supply.

 Where is Choctaw Nation getting their vaccine supply?